 - Sociology + Psychology = Social work

 Many of our graduates who do not go onto further study, are employed in a diverse array of fields.
-Some of these include: Government - Victorian Public Service and Australian Public Service (via Graduate Employment Programs); Non-government organisations (eg project coordination, research and policy support, advocacy); and Media and communications organisations (eg journalism cadetships, communications, online content management, media monitoring).
+Some of these include: government - Victorian Public Service and Australian Public Service (via Graduate Employment Programs); non-government organisations (such as in project coordination, research, policy support and advocacy); and media and communications organisations (such as in journalism cadetships, communications, online content management and media monitoring).

 Employers of our graduates include: